HOGENT-Databases/DB2-Workshops/workshops/transactions/transactions.md

 > **Result**
 > 1. **Session 1** tried to update the salary;
 > 2. During the update of **Session 1**, **Session 2** read the data after it was updated by **Session 1**, however the transaction of **Session 2** was not committed yet.
-> 3. **Session 1** did a rollback of it's changes, so basically the update did not happen but **Session 1** is already using the updated values, also known as a `dirty read`.
+> 3. **Session 1** did a rollback of it's changes, so basically the update did not happen but **Session 1** is already using the updated values, this is also known as a `dirty read`.

 ### READ COMMITTED
 Is the default isolation level for SQL Server.
-It **prevents dirty reads** by specifying that statements **cannot** read data values that **have been modified but not yet committed by other transactions**.
-Other transactions can still modify, insert, or delete data between executions of individual statements within the current transaction, resulting in non-repeatable reads, or "phantom" data.
+It **prevents dirty reads and lost updates** by specifying that statements **cannot** read data values that **have been modified but not yet committed by other transactions**.
+However, the `inconsistent analysis` problem may still occur with this isolation level, as well as `nonrepeatable read`s and `phantom reads`.

 #### Session 1
 ```sql